- Experimental 1070nm Intranasal Stimulation Proof-of-Concept Study

-1070nm Intranasal Stimulation Pilot Trial Device
+Experimental 1070nm Intranasal Stimulation Proof-of-Concept Study

 This unit has been developed specifically to deliver 200mw of 1070nm infrared light directly into the nose to support the immune system's response to COVID 19.

 Given the primary entry point for COVID is through the nose, this would then be the most useful location for mitigation.
 Killing the virus at this point may reduce infectivity and symptom severity.
 We know the entire body's blood supply passes through our face every 4 minutes.
 PBM stimulation through the nasal cavity would irradiate all free-floating mitochondria in the blood and then be available throughout the body including the brain.

-Only clinicians seeking to serve as prospective research sites are welcome to obtain devices at this time but they are not to use it with patients.
-Their use now is only to familiarize themselves with the device's operation, assist in study logistics design, and their own personal experience.
+Informed consent documents and related enrollment materials will be provided once IRB approval has been obtained.
+Only clinicians seeking to serve as prospective research sites are welcome to purchase devices ($2750) at this time.
+Use is restricted to subjects enrolled in the study.
+They are welcome to use the device now only to familiarize themselves with the unit's operation, assist the study coordinator in study logistics organization, and have their own personal experience.